qitianwu/GraphOOD-GNNSafe/Readme.md

 [2023.02.09] We release the early version of our codes for reproducibility (more detailed info will be updated soon).

+[2023.02.16] We provide the implementation for all baseline models used in the experiments.

 ```bibtex
       @inproceedings{wu2023gnnsafe,
       title = {Energy-based Out-of-Distribution Detection for Graph Neural Networks},